yubozhao/website/content/docs/components/serving/bentoml.md

         return self.artifacts.model.predict(df)
 ```

-The above code defines a prediction service that requires a scikit-learn model, and asks
+These code defines a prediction service that requires a scikit-learn model, and asks
-BentoML to figure out the required PyPI pip packages automatically.
+BentoML to figure out the required PyPI packages automatically.
 It also defined an
 API, which is the entry point for accessing this prediction service.
 And the API is
 expecting a `pandas.DataFrame` object as its input data.